smail-Lamrani/project-RAG/README.md

-### YTRAG — Yet Another Retrieval-Augmented Generator
+## YTRAG — Retrieval-Augmented Generator

 This repository contains a small Retrieval-Augmented Generation (RAG) prototype built with LangChain building blocks, FAISS for vector search, and Sentence-Transformers for dense embeddings.
 The project loads documents (PDF, TXT, CSV, DOCX, JSON, XLSX), splits and embeds them, stores vectors in a FAISS store, and offers a simple search+summarize flow using a Groq LLM wrapper (`langchain_groq`).